Nurse Practitioner Salary (2026): Average Pay by State, Specialty & Experience

 Sources: MSSNY , Salary.com

-The California Premium: NPs in California earn $158,500+ on average roughly $40,000 more than the national average and $60,000+ more than the lowest-paying states .
+California as a High-Pay Outlier: NPs in California earn $158,500+ on average roughly $40,000 more than the national average and $60,000+ more than the lowest-paying states .
 The combination of high cost of living, strong healthcare market, and full practice authority drives this premium.

 Top-Paying Cities for NPs